SD › Thailand › Koh Lanta Hotels

 Quiet, convenient and family-friendly, but no pool (yet).
 This unassuming family-run resort is about 150m from the main road (buffering traffic noise but near cafés and shops) and even closer to a pleasant stretch of Long Beach.
-Dotted around the gardens and trees, the bungalows are identically coloured, with a wooden balcony of appealing benches and an inviting hammock.
+Dotted around the gardens and trees, the bungalows are identically colored, with a wooden balcony of appealing benches and an inviting hammock.
 All are spacious and bright, although the bathroom is a little dark.
-A few older, more basic and cramped bungalows are scattered among a quiet, shady area, but still comfortable.
+A few older, more basic, and cramped bungalows are scattered among a quiet, shady area, but still comfortable.
 All bungalows are separated, but sometimes clustered a little too close together, yet remarkably noise-proof inside.
 Many have an extra single bed and a second child can be accommodated without fuss.
-The owners plan to add a pool in 2019, sadly spoiling the palm-lined lawn.

 Sea views, serenity, and extremely convenient.
 As the only resort in Saladan (home to the port and a line of seafood restaurants), it faces a breezy beach which is virtually private.
 With lawns extending to the sand and only a few palm trees, uninterrupted sea views are guaranteed from most rooms, as well as from the pool and gardens.
 The layout is similar to a motel, with rooms in three-level blocks overlooking the pools.
 Most on the ground level have direct access to the pool, while a few do face gardens and an empty lot.
 Rooms are compact, functional and unfussy, with attractive wooden furniture and a sizeable balcony maximising the views.
 On the corner of the blocks, the massive Deluxe Rooms feature a separate living area and extensive panoramas from a lengthy L-shaped balcony.
 With an empty beach and proximity to Saladan, as well as connecting rooms, a kids’ pool and tiny playground, it caters reasonably well for families.